brian32768/VHPA-mapping/README.md

 # VHPA project rebooted

+## Converting spreadsheets

+Load in Libre calc
+Save in CSV

 ## UI notes

   logo             title bar (has position and a bar to control topo layer transparency)